 Learn about health in low-resource settings and how communities can be empowered to change at the renowned Jamkhed Institute in rural India.

-Since 2004, the Nossal Institute and the Comprehensive Rural Health Project (CRHP) have run three-week courses on Primary Health Care (PHC) at the Jamkhed Institute in Maharashtra state, India: one course in November/December, and one in January/February.
+Since 2004, the Nossal Institute and the Comprehensive Rural Health Project (CRHP) have run three-week courses on Primary Health Care (PHC) at the Jamkhed Institute in Maharashtra state, India.
 More than 400 students have so far completed the course.

 The course is designed for public health, medical, nursing, allied health, development studies or social work students, and anyone who is keen to learn about health in resource-poor settings.